The Kalisher Advocacy Training Programme 2017

 Wednesday 4 October 2017 (1800-2100) Royal Courts of Justice : Jo Ouston’s team: HOLDING AUTHORITY.

 Wednesday 11 October 2017 (1800-2100) Royal Courts of Justice : Jo Ouston’s team: INFLUENCING OTHERS

 Wednesday 18 October 2017 (1800-2100) Royal Courts of Justice: Jo Ouston’s team: VOICE

 Wednesday 25 October 2017 (1800-2100) Gray’s Inn THEORY SEMINAR IN CROSS-EXAMINATION

 Wednesday 1 November 2017 (1800-2100) Gray’s Inn PRACTICAL EXERCISES IN CROSS-EXAMINATION

 Saturday 4 November 2017 (9.30-1400) – Central Criminal Court SUBMISSIONS AND WITNESS HANDLING.

-The Kalisher Trust’s next advocacy training course will begin again in 2017.
-The course will teach voice projection, presentational skills, self awareness as well as key advocacy skills such as cross examination.
-The course will be taught by practising barristers as well as trainers from Jo Ouston & Co (www.joouston.co.uk).
+The course will include developments in communications skills, self-awareness and voice projection as well as advocacy skills such as cross-examination.
+The course will be taught by established practitioners as well as experienced trainers from Jo Ouston’s Career Development Company (www.joouston.co.uk)

 College of Law student Kevin Gordon said of the experience: